 I think you can tell by now that we love to hide veggies.
 It is especially fun to hide them in desserts.
 I am not talking about the obvious ones, like black bean brownies or zucchini muffins.
-Oh no, I have some very interesting recipes apart from this one – obviously – for you to try like our Crispy Vegan Waffles or our Fluffy Vegan Pancakes recipes.
-In both recipes, we hid red lentils for some natural protein boost.
+Oh no, I have some very interesting recipes apart from this one – obviously – for you to try like our crispy red lentil waffles or our fluffy red lentil pancakes recipes.

 It is a delicious and light, 5-ingredient vegan chocolate pudding that is also a perfect fit for the paleo diet.
 There are no eggs, no flour, no nuts, no avocado, and no tofu.
 This one is special:

-Let’s start with the sweet potato puree (photo #1), then add dairy-free milk of your choice (photo #2).
-I used homemade cashew milk.
-Now, add cane sugar or sweetener of your choice (photo #3).
-Finally, add the cocoa powder and the vanilla extract and blend them until creamy (photo #4).
+- Finally, add the cocoa powder and the vanilla extract and blend them with an immersion blender until creamy.
 Your easy vegan chocolate pudding is best served chilled!

 It is a root vegetable, so even if it looks clean you need to wash them thoroughly.
 You can even use a vegetable scrub to get rid of any dirt (like this zero waste scrub made of wood and plant bristles).
 Now, dry them with a kitchen towel.